rocdove/sensu-docs/content/sensu-go/5.0/guides/send-slack-alerts.md

 ### Installing the handler command

-The first step is to create an executable script named `slack-handler`, which is responsible for sending the event data to Slack.
+The first step is to create an executable script named `slack_handler`, which is responsible for sending the event data to Slack.
 You can download a release of this handler from [GitHub][11], then extract it by running: